 - How many times the leader has solicited feedback from direct reports and shown proof of attempting to action improvement points

-- The awareness levels of a manager’s team as to relevant events that affect the team i.e. a proxy for openness and transparency of communication
+- The awareness levels of a manager’s team as to relevant events that affect the team.
+For example, a proxy for openness and transparency of communication

 Sure, recording all of these things might be difficult and some may be subject to error, but we need to stop assuming that leaders are doing the right thing by their teams – because often they simply aren’t.

 I’ve worked in several companies with “balanced” scorecards, and you know what?
-The financial metrics seem to have far greater weighting than any of the people aspects, even though that is never actually stated.
+The financial metrics seem to have far greater weighting than any of the people aspects.
 I’ve worked with managers who don’t even meet with their staff once over the course of an entire year to discuss performance, career or aspirations.

 Personally, in roles when I didn’t have time to meet with direct reports during the day, I’d schedule breakfast catchups instead.
 It’s all doable, you just need to put in the effort.